 “Not at all”

 Crossing the kitchen I reach up.
 Dark with filth, a chalice.
 One that must have sat high on that shelf for a very, very long time – a century of tarnish darkens its lustre.
 Appears to be decorated with precious gem stones.
 Lift it.
 The moment it’s coldness touched my hand I knew.
 Straightaway I knew.
 It was worthless.
 Electro magnetic-plated nickel silver.
 The gemstones?
 Decorative paste.
 As this very moment of realisation, when the thought, ‘you really are one unlucky fellow’ was formulating in my mind, I hear a swishing sound.
 Turn.
 It’s the wife.
-She’s making one determined bee-line straight for hubby, something in her hand.
+She’s making a determined bee-line straight for hubby, something in her hand.
 Can’t quite make it out from behind, but either-way it’s too late, I’m on the the other side of the kitchen.
-She raises it, to his head, says, “You deserve this”
+She raises it, to his head, saying “you deserve this”.

 So this is it, a domestic, to end a desperate day.